LisaMcGautier/codeQuiz/README.md

 Fixed a bug in the `showQuestions` function that was logging an error to the console.

 Once the player completes the game, they can save their initials and score.

+Tried to concatenate score and winner (variables `countdown` and `initials`

+I can log each to the console, but because each is set to local storage within a function, I am having difficulty creating a new object variable to store both values in a single key.